Pop culture in 2010s marked gains in diversity, inclusion

 Inroads also were made in children's programming.
 “Doc McStuffins,” the Disney Junior children’s cartoon, featured a family led by an interracial, lesbian couple, and the Disney Channel kids' show “Andi Mack" introduced a key gay character.

+And it was only a quick glance between male characters, but “Beauty and the Beast” took the plunge and actually showed a gay moment.
+“It's a step in the right direction," says Ellis.
+Can Elsa's (hoped-for) coming-out in the “Frozen” franchise be far behind?

-Caitlyn Jenner's revelation in 2015 that she was transgender helped shine a light on that community, and popular shows like “Orange is the New Black" and “Transparent" featured transgender characters.
+Caitlyn Jenner's revelation in 2015 that she was transgender helped shine a light on that community, and popular shows like “Orange is the New Black," “Transparent" and “Pose" featured transgender characters.
+TV, though, has been far ahead of film.
+“The top Hollywood studios have always been a decade behind," says Ellis.
+The reasons, she says: a years-long development pipeline for movies, the huge budgets of big films, and Hollywood's fear of breaking its own comfortable formulas.
+But things are slowly moving.

 BEYOND #OSCARSSOWHITE